claireisrael/Claire-Israel/README.md

 ## Projects

-Here are some of the projects I'm most involved in.
+Here are some of the projects I have worked on.
  [My Portfolio](https://portfolio-q8l9-2c66r48o3-claire-israels-projects.vercel.app/)